ryanwilsond/belte/README.md

 More information about the design principles and language specification for Belte can be read [here](docs/README.md).

-Being a lone developer, this project is a massive undertaking!
-So any contributions or suggestions to the language design or compiler itself would be very much appreciated!

 ___

 ## Using the Buckle Compiler